imaginarymiko/PerfectFreeze/README.md

     * Probably not possible for Unix systems, so it will probably just encrypt files on Unix
 * Test the code for Windows systems

+## Notes
+Not my artwork used in the program.